HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 These types of options help minimize potential pain points of users while enabling a custom experience that saves time, energy, and prevents frustration in a user.
 The power of choice can grow deeper into popular opt-out features such as the enablement and frequency of notifications– all choices that inevitably save resources when utilized, thus allowing users to customize both their experience and impact per visit.

 #### Designing for Circularity and End-of-Life

 Analyzing and understanding the entire lifecycle of a digital product or service reveals opportunities to reduce waste and improve environmental impact over time.
 Defining and tracking clear, measurable success indicators can help guide this process.

 * **Circularity:** Designing modular, easily replaceable or updateable components and focusing on continuous improvement can help you [reduce technical debt](https://www.mightybytes.com/blog/technical-debt-agile-and-sustainability/) and prolong the life of a digital product or service.
 This also saves time and reduces resource use.
 * **End-of-Life:** Creating a clear retirement plan for your digital product or service will reduce the energy required to store and serve outdated or unused data.
 Plus, good data disposal practices also align with emerging data privacy laws that respect users’ “right to be forgotten”.

 ### Optimizing your content

 Let’s say you have optimized your website, making sure unneeded content and functionalities were removed.
 This was the sobriety part (and usually the tough part).
 We can now look into the efficiency part : making sure everything you keep is as sustainable as possible.

-In this section, we will look into images, videos and animations (more info on these in the Media chapter [LINK TO BE ADDED]).
+In this section, we will look into images, videos and animations (more info on these in the [Media](./media) chapter.

 #### Image optimization